cuba/PiuPiu/README.md

 PiuPiu
 ============

-Formerly known as [NetworkKit](https://github.com/cuba/NetworkKit), the project was renamed to support CocoaPods.
 PiuPiu adds the concept of `Futures` (aka: `Promises`) to iOS.
 It is intended to make netwoking calls cleaner and simpler and provides the developer with more customizability then any other networking framework.

 **Q**: Why should I use this framework?